nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### 4. Feasibility assessment

 Interactive checklists are not achievable within your budget.
-They work exactly like interactive instructions, and they are unachievable for the same reasons.
+They work exactly like interactive guides, and they are unachievable for the same reasons.

 Rich list elements are possible, and very easy to implement.
 This feature is well within your budget.